mirhasalh/rust_example/README.md

 ## rust_example

-A Rust project for introduction to Rust programming language.
+A Rust project for an introduction to Rust programming language.